Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 <img :src="$withBase('/assets/img/references/idp-settings/jit-interconnections-conflict.png')" alt="JIT User Provisioning Interconnections Conflict">

-This means that some applications that depend on the connection that you are trying to update has 2FA configured in their authentication sequence.
+This means that there are some applications that depend on the connection you are trying to update, and it has 2FA configured in their authentication sequence.
 To avoid unusual login behaviours, you have to conditionally switch to **not to use 2FA** for this IdP.
 Functionally, 2FA requires users' identifier to successfully authenticate.